Hoyasumii/bee-movie/README.md

 Not yet it isn't.
 But is this what it's come to for you?
 Exploiting tiny, helpless bees so you don't have to rehearse your part and learn your lines, sir?

 Watch it, Benson!
-I c
+I co